RosariumRosaria/Geminos/Geminos/Aewin/Places/The Circle.md

 ## Visual Description:

 The Circle consists of a constellation of campuses surrounding the central shrine to Vortae.
-Each campus has a unique archietecture theme related to it's area of expertiese.
+Each campus has a unique architectural theme related to it's area of expertise.

 ---
 ## Details: